-Each team will work toward a comprehensive understanding of their precedent and will document these findings through a range of scales and material output.
-While this research will serve as a basis to themes explored throughout the rest of the term, documentation and presentation should be treated as autonomous design exercises.
-All work should be clear, legible, and (very) well represented.
-Prepare the following materials, to be discussed in a Joint Studio pin-up:
+Each team shall work towards a comprehensive understanding of their precedent and document these findings through a range of scales and material output.
+While this research will serve as a basis to themes that will be explored throughout the rest of the term, the documentation and presentation should be treated as its own autonomous design exercise.
+All work should be clear, legible, and very well represented.
+Prepare the following materials to be discussed in a Joint Studio pin up:

 - 1. A model of the whole building at a scale to be determined in consultation with your critic - 2.
-One model and one drawing of a significant detail of the building (either a unique component or a segment of a performative system) that you consider essential to the understanding of your building (at a minimum scale of $1-\frac{1}{2}$ " = 1' 0"). - 3.
+One model and one drawing of a significant detail of the building (either a unique component or a segment of a performative system) that you consider essential to the understanding of your building (at a minimum scale of 1 = 1 0). - 3.
 Analytical drawings of the units. - 4.
-All drawings shall be presented on sheets that are 11" x 17" and no more than four [4] sheets per team as a small booklet. - 5.
-Identify what type of housing project you are working with, and write one paragraph about the project that both summarizes and conceptualizes the typology. - Photograph models. - 7.
-Present work as a .pdf, to be projected. - 8.
-All work is to be submitted on a labeled CD to teaching assistant by September 29.
-Photos of models are to be submitted as 300 dpi .jpgs, and all drawings are to be submitted as .eps files.
+All drawings shall be presented on sheets that are 11 x 17 and no more than 4 sheets per team as a small booklet. - 5.
+Identify what type of housing project you are working with, and write one paragraph about the project that both summarizes and conceptualizes the typology. - 6.
+Photograph models. - 7.
+Present work as a pdf to be projected. - 8.
+All work is to be submitted on a labeled CD to Lindsey Wikstrom by October 2.
+Photos of models are to be submitted as 300 dpi jpgs, and all drawings are to be submitted as .eps files.